min2ha/ukwa-site/content/target/69896/index.en.md

   "subject": "Brexit"
 }

-# Conservative Home:  The ticking Brexit clock demands clarity from both sides, but also adds to the risk of No Deal

 Overall although it’s almost certain that the UK will leave the UK next spring, the range of possible outcomes for Brexit remains quite wide open.